createcentury/createcentury/README.md

 ## 🗓️ 今日の名言

 <!--START_SECTION:quote-->
-🗓️ 2025-07-07
+🗓️ 2025-07-08
-💬 "Keep silence for the most part, and speak only when you must, and then briefly." — Epictetus
+💬 "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." — Aristotle
 <!--END_SECTION:quote-->